rfriel/piaget/README.md

 A natural objection to the above comparison -- 38 days for the algorithm, 2 hours for the humans -- is that the human testers arrive with a lifetime of relevant experience, in tasks involving vision, moving objects, real-world physics, etc.  Meanwhile,  the algorithm is a general learner, not allowed to "smuggle in" such domain-specific information.
 However, this latter claim is only partially true.
 The ConvNet architecture, a crucial piece of the algorithms under discussion, is domain-specific: it is designed to exploit data sets which have been sampled from known points in a space with a known metric (notion of distance), such as pixels in a 2D image, samples in a recorded sound wave, or spaces on a game board.
 We would not expect ConvNets to perform well on data which has nothing like this structure (for instance, on images whose pixels have been rearranged in some deterministic-but-unknown way).

-Moreover, the deep ConvNet architecture has close analogies to our best models of the mammalian visual system, an unusually well-understood part of the brain.
-(Compared to the rest of the brain, early sensory processing is both unusually easy to probe experimentally and unsually feed-forward.)
+Moreover, the deep ConvNet architecture has close analogies to our best models of the mammalian visual cortex, which contains sequential layers of topographicaly organized cells with local connectivity.

 So there are reasons to believe that when deep reinforcement learners do well as humans, it is because they are using domain-specific information, and using it in some of the ways we do.